OlivierLD/Passe-Coque/code/wind.generator/README.md

 - When you provide current to a stepper motor, it will rotate.
 - And when you rotate a stepper motor, it will provide current !
     - This is here what we're interested in.
+    - And yes, it's like the dynamo I had on my bike, back in... the days.

 We will use here a simple stepper motor - NEMA 17, made of two coils - hence four wires, that can be represented this way: